KevinWang94/KevinWang94.github.io/_posts/2016-06-05-SovietSatellites1.md

 denied our visa applications, for unknown reasons.
 Perhaps they thought that I was a hacker, or Aaron some regime-changing revolutionary.
 Or maybe it was just the caprice of one of the world's most authoritarian states.
-We were only given a wondefully official document, which stated in Turkmen:
+We were only given a wonderfully official document, which stated in Turkmen:
 "These are the names of the people whose visa applications have been denied."
+I am still quite sad about this, as I was incredibly excited to visit the [Darvaza Gas Crater](), often referred to as the "Gates to Hell."
+Hopefully I'll be able to do a combined Iran/Turkmenistan trip in the near future.
-So, we decided to use the extra couple of days to visit Moldova, and in particular the breakaway state of Transnistria.
+Instead, we decided to use the extra couple of days to visit Moldova, and in particular the breakaway state of Transnistria.
 It's a small strip of land between Ukraine and Moldova, which apparently still wants to be part of the Soviet Union.
 It's often described in Western media as a